GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex2.md

 * Once you are done with digitizing click on ![](/fig/mActionSaveEdits.png) to save your edits.
 * Click again on ![](/fig/mActionToggleEditing.png) to end the editing mode.

-In order to transmit the information quickly, we can use a plane icon to display the layer __"PAK_airports"__, instead of just a point.
+Let's symbolise the airport with a plane icon, so we can identify it quickly.

 * Right-click on the layer __"PAK_airports"__ in the `Layer Panel` -> `Properties`.
 A new window ill open up with a vertical tab section on the left.
 Navigate to the [`Symbology`-tab](https://giscience.github.io/gis-training-resource-center/content/Module_4/en_qgis_styling_vector_data.html#styling-panel).
 * Click on `Simple Marker`.